KeiryoJS/Keiryo/README.md

 - Big thanks to [TheAkio](https://github.com/theakio), the gateway was inspired by TypeCord, one of their projects.
 - [Dirigeants](https://github.com/dirigeants)
+- Thanks to [TeamKKB](https://teamkkb.xyz/) for dedicating some of their development team to get neocord done faster.
 ---

 <p align="center"><a href="https://github.com/melike2d">melike2d</a> &copy; 2020</p>